 Kayak for Cardio

-by Joe Lawrence | July 29th, 2020 | Cardio, Outdoor
+by Joe Lawrence | July 31st, 2024 | Cardio, Outdoor

 FacebookTwitterPinterestLinkedIn

-kyaker (400x400)Recently, I wrote an article about getting in some cardio while on vacation.
+Recently, I wrote an article about getting in some cardio while on vacation.
 It was targeted at the triathlon exercises of biking, running, and swimming.
 I know these are not everyone’s cup of tea for various reasons.
 However, there is another avenue to explore that I have been able to discover at most vacation locations.

-Simply do a search of the area you are in for kayak Charleston, SC (for example) and see the many results that you conjure.
+Simply do a search of the area you are in for kayak (Charleston, SC, for example), and see the many results that you conjure.
 Choose the one that suits your needs and begin.

 Now, when you get in the boat you can’t just leisurely row if you want cardio.
 You have to push yourself a bit.
 I like to pick a distant landmark and see how fast I can get to it.
 It is even more fun to race a friend.
 You can even get the whole family involved for some outdoor adventure time.

-I have even found classes where you can join others with an instructor to “kayak for cardio.”
-These are a lot like an aerobics class on the water.
+I have even found classes where you can join others with an instructor to “kayak for cardio.” These are a lot like an aerobics class on the water.
 However, if you are a bit of a fitness rogue like me, here is a great way to get a workout.

 I will pick two landmarks (at least) about 200 feet apart.
 Then I begin rowing my laps.
-The key is to keep a nice steady pace that is challenging enough to get your heart rate going, but not to strenuous as to tire you out without getting a solid workout.
+The key is to keep a nice steady pace that is challenging enough to get your heart rate going, but not too strenuous as to tire you out without getting a solid workout.
 The way I control pace with kayaking, running, or anything for that matter is my breathing.
-I know I am going too hard if I can’t talk, and too easy if I can have a conversation with someone.
+I know I am going too hard if I can’t talk and too easy if I can have a conversation with someone.
 Short bursts of words are all you should be able to get out if you have a good pace.

-Not only is the talking method a great way to gage your intensity, but breath control is vital.
+Not only is the talking method a great way to gauge your intensity, but breath control is vital.
 The point of cardio is to increase your body’s oxygen efficiency and make your heart work less to get oxygen throughout the body.
 Find a rhythm for your breathing as you are rowing.
 For instance, take in two breaths through your nose as your left oar hits the water and let out a long exhale through your mouth as your right oar hits.

 FacebookTwitterPinterestLinkedIn